Return to the main TTYtter page

 return zero.

-Note that the library just ends.
+Note that the extension just ends.
 Any other setup that needs to be done should

-be done by the library before it exits.
+be done by the extension before it exits.
 Because an anonymous subroutine

-reference is considered a "true" value, this small library does not need the
+reference is considered a "true" value, this small extension does not need the

 1; idiom at the end.

-With this library running, suddenly ttytter's background updates
+With this extension running, suddenly TTYtter's background updates

 take a new form: